ngeiswei/mm2metta/README.md

 of the inference rules are in reversed order, because it can make proof search faster.
 To switch off the reversing, go to mm2metta.py and look for the `reverse_argument_order` attribute of `ToMeTTa`.
+Likewise, by default variables are not prefixed by a dollar sign, in order to change that look for the `dollar_variable` attribute of `ToMeTTa`.

 ## Lisence